The Shasta Dam Raise and the McCloud River,

 In February 2020, Secretary of the Interior Bernhardt, U.S. Bureau of Reclamation Commissioner Burman, and President Donald Trump barnstormed the southern San Joaquin Valley with a message of support for the Shasta Dam raise.
 However, Secretary Bernhardt neglected to complete the Supplemental EIS with a signed Record of Decision.

-Last year, in January 2023, Rep. David Valadao (co-sponsored by then House Speaker McCarthy) introduced legislation (HR 215) to override the California Wild & Scenic Rivers Act to allow the U.S. Bureau of Reclamation to innundate a portion of the state-protected McCloud River and authorize federal construction funding to do so by raising Shasta Dam.
-This bill is still pending as the 118th Congress winds down in November and December of 2024.
+In January 2023, Rep. David Valadao (co-sponsored by then House Speaker McCarthy) introduced legislation (HR 215) to override the California Wild & Scenic Rivers Act to allow the political subdivisions of the state of California such as the Westlands Water District to work with the U.S. Bureau of Reclamation to innundate a portion of the state-protected McCloud River and authorize federal construction for raising Shasta Dam.
+This bill did not achieve final passage in the 2023-2024 Congress.

 Contribute to this effort